ThatCoolCoder/spall/README.md

 - Prioritise direct route matches compared to parameter matches.
 Eg we can have a page `/users/me/` and a page `/users/{userId}` and if both match the first one is picked.
 - Add support for types in route parameters is - currently it's all strings and you'll have to convert them yourself
     - This would likely be easier in typescript with generics
+- Multiple routes per element
+- Support for comments in HTML parser
+    - Should they be included in the final markup?
+Let's add a compilation option for that, by default it will be no.

 #### Internal changes